Murtagh sets the stage in the first book when, with only his bow, he killsdisembodies Durza, after said sorcerer defeated Eragon almost effortlessly.

 The dragon was enormous.
 Eragon at first had difficulty comprehending that the entire shape before them was a single living creature.
 He saw part of Shruikan's corded neck and thought he was seeing the main part of the dragon's body; he saw the side of one of Shruikan's hind feet and mistook it for a shin.
 A fold of a wing was an entire wing in his mind.

-The steps Eragon takes at the very end of the series to avoid becoming another "Galbatorix" is pretty awesome as well.
+The steps Eragon takes at the very end of the series to avoid becoming another "Galbatorix" is pretty amazing as well.
 He's more than aware of how easy it would be for him to become a powerful, unmatched ruler, and yet he resists all temptation and takes steps to ensure he will not be made king or leader.
-It may not seem all that awesome, but turning down power like that isn't easy as it may look.
+It may not seem amazing, but turning down power like that isn't easy as it may look.